What is meant by personal information?

 - details of sexual life

 We will treat your personal information carefully ensuring that your information is held confidentially on computer systems or in secure manual filing systems.
-As an organisation we are committed to our duty under the Data Protection Act 1998.
-For further information relating to the Data Protection Act 1998 please refer to the Information Commissioner’s website.
+As an organisation we are committed to our duty under the General Data Protection Regulation and other data protection laws and guidance provided by law or from the Information Commissioner.
+Please refer to the Information Commissioner’s website.

 How will we use the personal information about you?